1993 - First Conference of the Taos Institute, 2003 - 10 year Anniversary Celebration

 »» September 30 - October 3, The First Appreciative Inquiry International Conference – A Landmark Event, The Taos Institute was one of the many sponsors of the First International Conference on Appreciative Inquiry: Accelerating Positive Change, that took place in Baltimore, Maryland.

-»» The Taos-Tilburg PhD Program begins – The program is in collaboration with Tilburg University.
-John Rijsman and Ken Gergen begin the PhD program (5 students accepted in the beginning).
+»» The Taos PhD Program begins – John Rijsman and Ken Gergen begin the Taos PhD program (5 students accepted in the beginning).
 Madelyn Blair becomes the program’s first graduate.

 »» The Focus Book Series begins with lead editor Jane Seiling.
 Jane had a vision of offering short, concise, easy-to-read books dealing with social constructionist thought, practices and ideas.